oraichain/oraichain-sdk/packages/common/README.md

 })();
 ```

-`initializeFromBackend()` will fetch all the chain infos registered in our [chain-registry](https://github.com/oraichain/oraichain-sdk/blob/master/chains) using a backend service and initializes the necessary dependency classes before returning our main `OraiCommon` class.
+`initializeFromBackend()` will fetch all the chain infos registered on our [chain-registry](https://github.com/oraichain/oraichain-sdk/blob/master/chains) using a backend service and initializes the necessary dependency classes before returning our main `OraiCommon` class.

 This method is preferred, as there's no rate limit.

-#### 3. via a custom chain info reader (private / custom chains)
+#### 4. via a custom chain info reader (private / custom chains)

 You can create a custom `ChainInfoReader` that retrieves your custom chain infos and use that to initialize the `OraiCommon` class: